 Yes, Oh Polly is a fast fashion brand.

-Oh Polly is another British fast fashion brand selling hundreds of styles of dresses, tops, bodysuits and more.
+Oh Polly is a British fast fashion online retailer selling hundreds of styles of dresses, tops, bodysuits and more.
 They provide almost no information about their business practices, people, or sustainability on their site.

-Data for this review is taken from the brand’s website, corporate website, and Wikipedia.
-The Transparency Rating is from Fashion Transparency Index 2020.
-The Sustainability Rating is from Good On You.
+Data for this review is taken from the brand’s website, corporate website, Wikipedia, and sites linked throughout.
+The Transparency Rating is from Fashion Transparency Index 2021.
+All information is assumed correct at date of publication.